quillforms/quillforms-make-api-docs/README.md

 ### `get_entries` :

-Used for getting entries of a specific form.
+Used for getting entries of a specific form (`Form Entries` module).

 #### Request example: